 Normally, port1 accepts an input signal and port2 is the reference for port1.
 However, for an opposite polarity stimulus, port1 could be connected to a voltage reference and port2 could serve as the input.

 The vlow and vhigh entries accept voltage values which correspond to fully-off and fully-on states, where the vhigh value must be greater than the vlow value.
 For example, a 3.3 V ground-referenced buffer would list vlow as 0 V and vhigh as 3.3 V. The trise and tfall entries are times, must be positive and define input ramp rise and fall times between 0 and 100 percent.

+Any or all of these entries may be defined by parameter names, which must be declared and initialized by one or more Converter_Parameters subparameter.

 The corner_name entry holds the name of the external circuit corner being referenced, as listed under the Corner subparameter.